 - CO2 levels

 - Water leaks

-Monitoring pressure is essential since it affects temperature and laboratory environment.
+Monitoring pressure is essential since it affects temperature and the laboratory environment.
 If your monitoring system includes differential pressure, it can analyze a difference in pressure.
 Usually, it will measure pressure between your lab and the outside space or building.

 Monitoring differential pressure is important for your HVAC system.
 It can help it work more efficiently to reach your desired lab temperature.
 Differential pressure monitors assess the following:

 - Volume of airflow